Pictures

 Unmodified German ersatz bayonet.

-Distinguishing characteristics include: a cast brass grip; thin false crossguard beginning in the center of the hilt; sharp pommel beak; raised reverse lug catch aperture; and, single-stage muzzle ears which allow mounting only to the 8 mm.
-Mauser Gewehr 98 Rifle.
+Distinguishing characteristics include: a cast brass grip; thin false crosspiece beginning in the center of the hilt; sharp pommel beak; raised reverse lug catch aperture, and single-stage muzzle ears.

-The scabbard is of the fourth type documented by Carter and still has some traces of the original field gray (feldgrau) paint.
+The scabbard is of the fourth ersatz type documented by Carter and still has some traces of the original feldgrau (field gray) paint.

 12.125 308 17.125 435 .680 17.3 Blade Spine: Fraktur proofmark